-This patient was tested for a panel of diseases using a combination of sequencing, targeted genotyping and copy number analysis.
-Please note that negative results reduce but do not eliminate the possibility that this individual is a carrier for one or more of the disorders tested.
-Please see Table 1 for a list of genes and diseases tested, and go.sema4.com/residualrisk for specific detection rates and residual risk by ethnicity.
+Please note that negative results reduce but do not eliminate the possibility that this individual is a carrier for the disorder(s) tested.
+Please see table of residual risks for specific detection rates and residual risk by ethnicity.
 With individuals of mixed ethnicity, it is recommended to use the highest residual risk estimate.
 Only variants determined to be pathogenic or likely pathogenic are reported in this carrier screening test.